 In the chancel of the cathedral, in front of the high alter, is the royal mausoleum.
 Below this, in the crypt, there are the royal tombs.
 Czech kings and queens, and patron saints of the country are interred here.

 St. Wenceslas Chapel is decorated with frescoes and semi-precious stones.
-And a door in the south-western corner of the chapel leads to the Crown Chamber in which the Bohemian Coronation Jewels are stored.
+A door in the south-western corner of the chapel leads to the Crown Chamber, in which the Bohemian Coronation Jewels are stored.

-To discover more about Saint Vitus Cathedral, take a Prague tour:
+To discover more about Saint Vitus Cathedral and Prague Castle, take a tour:

 Prague Grand City Sightseeing Tour